pf4j/pf4j-update/README.md

 Components
 -------------------
-- **UpdateManager** allows to interrogates the plugins (local, remote) repositories for updates, available (new) plugins.
-Also this class allow you to install available plugins, update or uninstall existing plugins.
+- **UpdateManager** allows you to inspect the repositories (local, remote) for updates, available (new) plugins.
+Also this class allows you to install available plugins, update or uninstall existing plugins.
 - **UpdateRepository** defines a local/remote repository
 - **PluginInfo** defines the plugin information for each repository's plugin
 - **PluginRelease** defines a plugin release